10 Cleaning Habits To Make Your House a Home

 So, if things were amazing and you cleaned it up the night before you don’t have much to do.

 However, if there are dishes left out that needs to be washed that also does not take more than 20 minutes.
 Just run a sink of hot soapy water put all the dishes in there …wash off all the counters and table unload the dishwasher, putting up the dishes, pots and pans and load the dishwasher with the dishes in the sink.

 Use a sweep vac, then a few hot soapy paper towels and wipe down the floor, then a couple dry ones to dry it up, throw those out and you’re good to go.
 Wipe up the stove if needed.
 With all the counters and table clean and no dishes in the sink…your kitchen is ready for company or for your own personal satisfaction.

-4. The fourth habit is just picking up anything on the floor that has a place and tidying up the place.
+Pick up anything on the floor that has a place and tidying up the place.
 This also takes just seconds to do.

-6. The sixth habit is a 10 minute drive to the basket – the waste basket.
+Make a 10 minute drive to the basket – the waste basket.
 Empty the trash from the main source, normally the kitchen and take it out…this will keep your house smelling clean.
 This habit is based only on when it fills up.

 This seventh habit is not so much a daily task as it is weekly.
 So there was a woman that cleaned our house and the smell was clean and perfectly balanced.
 Sometimes you will get someone to clean and the smell is strong enough to make you grow a beard.
 But this smell is clean and just right.
 I asked her what she used and that was over 25 years ago and I still use the same cleaner to this day.

 Use this on countertops, floors and walls.
 You may want to adjust this mixture as you become more familiar but this is what I do.

 The eighth habit is one of those as needed habits you should to adopt.
 Vacuuming is one of those things that is not needed everyday.
 If something is spilled or maybe visitors came by and the rug or carpet needs refreshing, it only takes 10 minutes to do a couple rooms.
 The practice will help the life of your carpet and keep your house clean at least weekly this should be done.

-I use the same mixture as mentioned in the eighth habit.
+I use the same mixture as mentioned in the seventh habit.
 Sometimes when I wait too long to clean the shower doors I need to call in the Marine of all cleaners, the SOS pads.
 These little babies with the help of some hot soapy water will break through the enemy of dirt like a true commander.

-10. The tenth and final habit is the windows and screens.
+Clean the windows and screens.
 I saved the very thing I do once a year for last.
 It must be done.
 And, yes sometimes, when little fingers find their way onto the windows throughout the year I will clean them as needed but this big job usually waits for spring.
 There is nothing that says clean like sparkling windows.
 I simply use Windex.
 It works very well for windows, mirrors and chrome for a great sparkle.